allisonabinger/holbertonschool-monty/README.md

 Contains the is_integer function that checks if a given string represents an integer.
 Supports the validation of integer arguments for the "push" opcode.
+Also contains the free_stack functin to clean up memory occupied on stack

 ###monty.h:

 Contains the declarations of structures, functions, and external variables.